rcprcp/MonitorServer/README.md

 ## Installation and use
 * Ensure you have a MySQL instance running and have created a user who can create databases, SELECT and INSERT.
-* Optionally, create a directory for MonitorServer, and Monitor  `cd bobTest`; cd into that directory.
+* Optionally, create a directory for MonitorServer, and Monitor  for example `mkdir bobTest`; cd into that directory.
 * download the repo: `git clone http://github.com/MonitorServer.git
 * create the monitordb database in MySQL.
 * after starting the mysql command line you can do something like: